Add joy to your soul with a new music venue.

 “The events in our lives happen in a sequence in time, but in their significance to ourselves, they find their own order . . . the continuous thread of revelation.”
 Eudora Welty

-What are your thoughts for a new song?
+What are your thoughts on a new song?

 This made me smile.
 I don’t play an instrument and so far, my singing hasn’t inspired the same reaction.
 But I will keep trying.
 Sometimes Doug and I sing together to the radio.
 He sings bass like the Church of Christ kid he was and I sing whatever it is that I sing.
 It hasn’t been identified as of yet.